-Fill out and submit the Application for Services packet, including documentation of the disability, to the SSD office at ssd@csusb.edu.
+Fill out and submit the Application for Services packet, including documentation of the disability, to the SSD office at University Hall, Room 183 or at ssd@csusb.edu.
 Without submission of documentation, the processing of the student's application may be delayed.